-- 1. Preface of Thanksgiving: thanks and praise are expressed especially in the preface.
+- 1. Preface of Thanksgiving: thanks, and praise are expressed especially in the preface.
 In the name of the entire people of God, the priest praises the Father and gives Him thanks for the work of salvation or some special aspect of it in keeping with the day, feast, or season. - 2.
-Sanctus: united with the angels and all the saints the congregation sings or recites the hymn sung in heaven, the Sanctus (Holy, Holy). - 3.
-Epiclesis: in special invocations the Church calls on God's power in the Holy Spirit and asks that the gifts offered by us, through the priest, may be consecrated, that is that they may become the body and blood of Christ, and that the sacrament we receive may become a source of salvation for those who are to share in communion - 4.
-Narrative of the institution and consecration: in the words and actions of Christ, the sacrifice He instituted at the Last Supper is celebrated.
-Under the appearances of bread and wine Jesus offered His body and blood, gave them to His Apostles to eat and drink, and commanded them to carry on this mystery.
-We obey him and do here as he said. - 5.
-Anamnesis (remembrance): in fulfillment of the command received from Christ, through the Apostles, the Church keeps His memorial by recalling especially His passion, resurrection and ascension.
-For Jesus said, not only should we "Do this...", but also that we should remember what he has done for us.
-We do this as we proclaim the mystery of faith and sing (or say), for example: Dying you destroyed our death, rising you restored our life, Lord Jesus, come in glory! - 6.
-Offering: in this memorial, the Church offers the Christ back to the Father in the Holy Spirit.
-The Church's intention is that the faithful not only offer the spotless victim but also learn to offer themselves and daily to be drawn into ever more perfect union, through Christ the Mediator, with the Father and with each other, so that, at last, God may be all-in-all.
+Sanctus: united with the highest angels and all the saints the congregation sings or recites the hymn sung in heaven, the Sanctus (Holy, Holy, Holy).

-The Mass in Slow Motion: The Eucharistic Prayer
+- 4. Narrative of the institution and consecration: in the words and actions of Christ, the sacrifice He instituted at the Last Supper is celebrated.
+Under the appearances of bread and wine Jesus offered His Body and Blood, connecting the Eucharist to his saving Passion.
+He gave these to his Apostles to eat and drink and commanded them to carry on this mystery.
+We obey him and do at each Mass what he commanded. - 5.
+Memorial acclamation.
+Now that Jesus is truly present on our Altar after the consecration, God's people are invited to acknowledge this and sing (or say) to Him in praise and recognition: "We proclaim your death O Lord and profess your Resurrection, until you come again." - 6.
+Anamnesis (remembrance): in fulfillment of the mandate received from Christ through the Apostles, the Church keeps His memorial by recalling especially His passion, resurrection, and ascension.
+But we are not simply recalling a distant historical event.
+"Anamnesis" means that the once-for-all perfect Sacrifice of Jesus is made present to us in the Mass.
+When Jesus bids us to remember, he means that we should have so present to our mind and heart what he has done for us so that we are grateful and different.

-- 6. Offering: in this memorial, the Church offers the Christ back to the Father in the Holy Spirit.
-The Church's intention is that the faithful not only offer the spotless victim but also learn to offer themselves and daily be drawn into ever more perfect union, through Christ the Mediator, with the Father and with each other, so that, at last, God may be all-in-all. - 7.
+- 7. Offering: in this memorial, the Church offers Christ back to the Father in the Holy Spirit.
+The Church's intention is that the faithful not only offer the spotless victim but also learn to offer themselves and daily be drawn into ever more perfect union, through Christ the Mediator, with the Father and with each other, so that, at last, God may be all-in-all. - 8.
 Intercessions: the intercessions of the Eucharistic Prayer make it clear that the Eucharist is celebrated in communion with the whole Church of heaven and earth, and that the offering is made for the Church and all its members, living and dead, who are called to share in the salvation and redemption acquired by the body and blood of Christ.
-Thus, we make mention of our Church leaders, all the faithful, and those who have died. - 8.
-Final Doxology: the praise of God the Father, through His Son Jesus, and in union with the Holy Spirit, is expressed in the doxology which is confirmed and concluded by the acclamation of the people who sing or say: "Amen!"
+Thus, we make mention of our Church leaders, all the faithful, and those who have died. - 9.
+Final Doxology: the praise of God the Father, through His Son Jesus, and in union with the Holy Spirit, is expressed in the doxology which is confirmed and concluded by the acclamation of the people who sing or say: "Amen!" signifying their assent and union with the whole Eucharistic Prayer that has just been offered.

-Historical Perspectives-The origins of the Eucharistic Prayer may be found in the series of table prayers required at every Jewish meal and in particular those required on the feast of the Passover.
-Through the meal, the various courses were served and there was the recitation of the Haggadah, which interpreted the meaning of the feast of the Passover making present God's liberating deeds of the past, and applied their power to those celebrating the feast.
+Historical Perspectives-The earliest origins of the Eucharistic Prayer may be found in the series of prayers required at every Jewish meal and in particular those required on the feast of the Passover.
+Through the meal, the various courses were served and there was the recitation of the Haggadah, which interpreted the meaning of the feast of the Passover and, making present God's liberating deeds of the past, applied their power to those celebrating the feast.
 Toward the end of the meal, the head of the family prayed over a cup of wine, the Berakah, praising God all creation, salvation, and asked that his creative and redemptive action be continued and renewed.